UMM-CSci-Systems/Circuit-design-lab/README.md

 # Circuit-design-lab

-The write-up for the "Circuit Design" lab; there's no code or other materials for this lab.
+The write-up for the "Circuit Design" lab.
+There's no code or other materials for this lab, but it does use the [Logisim program](http://www.cburch.com/logisim/index.html) as the circuit design tool.

 ## Background